 - Train Your Curtains: So they lay properly

-Tools and Materials To Hang Curtains and Drapes Like a Designer
+Tools and Materials To Hang Curtains and Drapery Like a Designer

 There are just certain things you shouldn’t DIY without experience, and in my case, this would be curtains.
 This was the only image I could find of my DIY curtains.
 Notice how short the curtains were!
 Not only that, the pleats looked terrible!